binerogroup/documentation/_sources/compute/flavors.rst.txt

     - GPU and NVMe, example ``hp.12x64-gpu8-nvme250``

-The names are designed to be clear and well structured, for example the flavor ``hm.8x48`` is a High memory (hm) version 1 using Intel CPUs with 8 vCPUs and 48 GB memory.
+Te flavor ``hm.8x48`` is a High memory (hm) version 1 using Intel CPUs with 8 vCPUs and 48 GB memory.

 The ``hp.12x64-gpu8-nvme50`` flavor is High performance (hp) version 1 with 12 vCPUs, 64 GB memory, 8 GB GPU vRAM and 50 GB of local NVMe storage.